Witness Interviews in Internal Investigations: The UK Perspective

 Upjohn warnings derive from the case of Upjohn Co v.
 United States, where it was held that the privilege that attaches to communications between a company’s lawyers and its employees is the company’s privilege, and not that of its employees.
 While there is no formal requirement for these warnings to be given in the United Kingdom, it is considered best practice to do so.

 The witness should be reminded of the confidential nature of the interview and, where appropriate, be told that it is a fact-finding exercise.
-However, where a company has decided to waive privilege prior to the interview and provide details to the authorities, the Upjohn warning may need to be strengthened.
+However, if a company has decided to waive privilege prior to the interview and provide details to the authorities, the Upjohn warning may need to be strengthened.
 The company could consider whether to give a more formal caution, similar to that given by the police when investigating suspects, although this would rarely be required.
 If necessary, the witness should be told that while not part of a disciplinary process, the information provided could inform a decision on whether to instigate disciplinary action.

 The company should consider whether its own legal advisers can advise the witness or whether to allow the witness to have his or her own lawyer in attendance.
 The company may wish to offer to pay for the independent legal adviser.
 Clearly a company cannot prevent its employees obtaining legal advice of their own volition and expense; however, it can control who can be present in an internal interview.
 If an authority investigation is under way, the witness may have contractual rights or rights under an insurance policy (D&O insurance) to fund an independent legal adviser.
 Former employees may have an indemnification or contractual right as part of their exit package.

 Those witnesses who appear to be at little risk of criminal or regulatory exposure are unlikely to need independent counsel to protect them against any risk of self-incrimination, and the provision of an Upjohn warning or a similarly worded preamble should suffice.
 However, a company may nonetheless offer separate legal advice to these witnesses if this would allay their concerns or ensure that appropriate advice is given (including from an employment or civil perspective).
 Perhaps most importantly, an independent adviser’s role will assist preparation and increase the likelihood that the individual will give their best account.
 Moreover, it is often not easy to predict where risks may be at an early stage.
+Where the interview is conducted remotely and the witness is advised by an independent legal adviser, thought should be given to allowing a separate remote consultation room and access to that legal advice that preserves confidentiality and privilege.

 The provision of separate counsel is particularly important where there may be a conflict of interest between the company and a witness.
 This can arise where a witness is a whistleblower or at risk of criminal or regulatory investigation or where the company could be implicated in corporate wrongdoing.
 In these circumstances the interests of the company and the witness may not align and it would be prudent to consider suggesting independent counsel.
 While this might delay the interview to allow advice to be given, it ensures that the witness has had the opportunity to obtain his or her own legal advice and, depending on the facts, could make the interview more effective.
 However, the involvement of an independent legal adviser could also result in the witness being less inclined to attend the interview or answer questions, although an employee would then be at risk of disciplinary action for not co-operating.